 My early memories of eating mussels mostly involve waiting for low tide and pulling them from the rocks with my parents or friends.
 Big, small, didn’t really matter, we steamed them all in beer or on occasion my mom or grandma would make a big pot of spaghetti with mussels.
-My first experience with cultured mussels was not until I worked in local restaurants in my teens.
+My first experience with rope-cultured mussels was not until I worked in local restaurants in my teens.
 Those bags of clean, polished mussels looked like gemstones compared to what I was used to.
 The sound of those mussel shells clanking into the steam pot has been burned into my long term memory after one particularly hot summer in a local kitchen.

 These days cultured mussels from Prince Edward Island are pretty standard fare, at least in our local restaurants.
 At this point, there is also brand recognition among seafood lovers for PEI mussels.
 However, the last time I got PEI mussels in a restaurant – which was a pandemic ago – the meats were so tiny it was a bit disappointing.
 I’m sure I’m not the only mussel fan that has been dismayed at paying for a bowl of shells.

 Recently I was contacted by a sales rep for Pemaquid Mussel Farms, a Maine company that specializes in cultured, rope-grown mussels.
 When the rep mentioned they produce a product known for a very high meat-to-shell ratio, I was intrigued.
 The Company sent me a two pound bag of live mussels, and another package of frozen mussel meat to sample and help spread the word about their high quality shellfish.

 Founded by Carter Newell in 2007, Pemaquid Mussel Farms grows high-quality, rope cultured blue mussels (Mytilus edulis) along the coast of Maine using sustainable and innovative aquaculture techniques.
 The owner-operated company has a small, dedicated staff that is actively expanding operations to a million pounds per year.